Top 10 Napa Valley Wineries "Off the Beaten Path"

 Charbay not only presses grapes, it distills the hard stuff, too!
 Taste wines, ports and a 100% natural green tea aperitif.
 After a warm greeting by the owners with a cold glass of green tea aperitif, learn all the ins and outs of the distilling process, and then sample a selection of Charbay’s red and white wines.
 End the tasting with a port and chocolate pairing, and possibly a splash or two of their pomegranate dessert wine.

 This small winery at the southern end of Napa produces a limited number of wines ranging from Cabernet Blends to unusual 100% varietal selections.
 Taste wine with the owners and learn about the beauty and the challenges of small production wines where all wines are processed by hand.
-Bonus?
-Tasters are encouraged to roll up their sleeves and participate in the wine making process.

 This serene, rustic winery was established in 1890 and is one of the oldest family-owned wineries in the valley.
 Nichelini wines are so rarely offered to the public, that purchasing their small lot wines from the property is a very special treat.
 When tasting, it’s hard not to reflect on the history of the estate and the fifth generation winemaker’s expertise and passion.